akfamily/aktools/README.md

 1. just type the cmd/bash command: ```python -m aktools```
 2. then type ```http://127.0.0.1:8080/api/public/stock_zh_a_hist``` in your Chrome and you can get your data

+## Homepage

+AKTools set a simple homepage for user to provide simple reference information.
+When you set up your environment and deploy your local application, then you can type `http:127.0.0.1:8080` in your browser.
+We are developing more functions now, please pay more attention!

 ## Demo

 ### Test-Postman